Belagir/lisilisk/README.md

 ### Freestanding instance objects

 When instancing a model, creating a light or a camera, the user should be given an instance handle that can act on the corresponding data (transforms, colors etc.) through a dedicated set of functions.

+### Tweens

+Give the engine tweening capabilities.
+There is still questions about tweening uniforms ?

 ### Transforms hierarchy